ThomasCrisafulli/Ohmmeter/README.md

 * 5 Hz screen refresh rate.
 * Powered by an 18650 3.7V Li-Ion Battery, with a battery life of over 75 hours (assuming a capacity of 3 Ah).

+**Notice:**

+The software for the project still needs to be cleaned up and refactored a bit before it will be posted here.